Chart Color Schemes

 Berowra - Brooklyn - Cowan has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects likely to affect this region: Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, Connecting Northern Beaches - Cycling & Walking Paths.
-The following details projects most relevant to the area.
+AreaSearch has identified three projects that could impact the area: Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Kooroowall-undi (Peat Island) and Foreshore Development Project, Old Mooney Mooney Creek Bridge Maintenance, Connecting Northern Beaches - Cycling & Walking Paths.
+The latter two are likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.